Key takeaways from 2020 Single’s Day shopping festival on Tmall

 Red, meanwhile, remains a crucial social shopping platform for brands, because of the way content is created by consumers.
 Brands are using a new smart combination of classic big social media like WeChat and Weibo merged with new trendy social media, going viral in China, like RED, Kuaishou, Bililibili, or Douyin.
 Live streaming is crucial.

 With the evolution of social platforms in China, you really have to buckle your seatbelt because it’s evolving so quickly.
 The elaborate campaigns that brands undertake for their 11.11 promotions are “years in the making,”.
-Cosmetics and beauty brands are already planning merchandising for future 11.11 events going into 2023.
+Cosmetics and beauty brands are already planning to merchandise for future 11.11 events going into 2023.